ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

   - Meeting Two: Dreams - find their lighthouse, bring it into focus
   - Meeting Three: Career Action Plan - lay out the beacons to their lighthouse
 - Use this [template](https://github.com/ajahne/essential-manager-meetings/blob/master/templates/career-conversations.md) as a guide to the three conversations and see the additional resources below for further details.
-- _Note: Using the goal reviews meeting is a great way to ensure we are tracking accurately on our Career Action Plan._
+- _Note: Using the goal review meeting is a great way to ensure we are tracking accurately on our Career Action Plan._

 **Frequency:** 3 conversations, approximately 2 weeks apart from each other.